Misclassification in Difference-in-differences Models: Empirical Illustration

 \section{Empirical Illustration}

-In this section, we illustrate our theoretical results using two empirical applications highlighting how misclassification may arise in DID designs in different policy environments.
+In this section, we illustrate our theoretical results using an empirical application highlighting how misclassification may arise in DID designs.
 Our objective is to demonstrate the usefulness of our proposed methods and provide guidance on how researchers may use them.
-The first application considers the effect of a 2007 legal reform in Brazil that legislated municipal governments (as opposed to state governments) as the ultimate authority to provide public services in the water and sanitation sector \citep{kresch2020buck}.
-The second empirical illustration revisits how punishment severity affects jury decision-making using the historical English reforms that abolished capital punishment from 1772 to 1871 \citep{bindler2018punishment}.
+The application considers the effect of a 2007 legal reform in Brazil that legislated municipal governments (as opposed to state governments) as the ultimate authority to provide public services in the water and sanitation sector \citep{kresch2020buck}.
+A second empirical illustration revisiting how punishment severity affects jury decision-making \citep{bindler2018punishment} is provided in Appendix~\ref{jury-appendix}.